-Faculty, staff, and students who participate in the COVID-19 asymptomatic screening program are required be tested once (most employees in the program) or twice (all students and some employees in the program) per week.
+Faculty, staff, and students who participate in the COVID-19 asymptomatic screening program are required be tested once (fully vaccinated) or twice (not vaccinated) per week.
 The Self-Report Testing Absence form allows participants to report ahead of their testing due date that they will miss one or more upcoming required tests.

 If you are exempt from testing for 90 days because of a positive COVID diagnosis, or are actively in quarantine, you do not need to complete a Testing Absence Form.